Intervention/docs/image/v4/getting-started/frameworks.md

 Intervention Image can also be integrated into the Symfony framework.
 A convenient way is to use the [official integration bundle](https://github.com/Intervention/image-symfony).

-Although the use of this integration library is not absolutely mandatory, it offers a convenient way of central configuration in the Symfony framework.
+Although using this integration library is not required, it offers a convenient way to centrally configure Intervention Image in the Symfony framework.

 ### Installation